Patrick Fabian: Career

 One of Fabian's earliest prominent roles was as Professor Jeremiah Lasky on NBC's Saved by the Bell: The College Years (1993–1994).
 He was in the main cast of the short-lived television series Valentine (2008–2009), Working Class (2011), and Special (2019–2021).
 He had recurring roles on Joan of Arcadia, Veronica Mars, Gigantic, and Big Love.
+Fabian also appeared in the unaired 1997 Dilbert live action pitch pilot.

 Fabian has appeared in a number of films including The Last Exorcism, and has had a number of guest appearances on high-profile TV shows including Will & Grace and Friends.
 Fabian was cast to play Howard Hamlin, a main role in the AMC television series, Better Call Saul.

 Fabian's theatre work in New York includes The Food Chain by Nicky Silver, Humpty Dumpty by Eric Bogosian, Six Degrees of Separation (national tour), and, in Los Angeles, Diva by Howard Gould and Dinner with Friends by Donald Margulies, as well as two seasons at LA's Shakespeare Festival.